Should Jews Celebrate Halloween?

 Click here for some last-minute costume ideas inspired by news about Jews.

-Read about the phenomenon of being overcome by an otherworldly spirit which has a long history in Judaism.
+Read about the phenomenon of being overcome by an otherworldly spirit that has a long history in Judaism.
 In the book of Samuel, David rids King Saul of “a spirit of melancholy from God” by playing his harp.
-The idea of dybbuk gained traction in the 16th century, when kabbalah promulgated ideas about the afterlife.
+The idea of dybbuk gained traction in the 16th century, when Kabbalah promulgated ideas about the afterlife.

 Click here to read about dybbuks and other Jewish ghosts.